CaffeineFusion/Tamagotchi/README.md

 Chai + Mocha

 Where further tests remain to be written, a placeholder has been added to indicate test coverage.
 This will be listed as a failed test in the testing output.

-## Caveats
-The data updates are not currently idempotent.

 ## Naming Conventions
 .js files returning a class are capitalised.